 On the bare legs or bottom, switch him eight or ten licks; then, while waiting for the pain to subside, speak calm words of rebuke.
 If the crying turns to a true, wounded, submissive whimper, you have conquered; he has submitted his will.
 If the crying is still defiant, protesting and other than a response to pain, spank him again.

 One particularly painful experience of nursing mothers is the biting baby.
 My wife did not waste time finding a cure.
 When the baby bit, she pulled hair (an alternative has to be sought for baldheaded babies).

 Select your instrument according to the child’s size.
 For the under one year old, a little, ten- to twelve-inch long, willowy branch (striped of any knots that might break the skin) about one-eighth inch diameter is sufficient.
 Sometimes alternatives have to be sought.
 A one-foot ruler, or its equivalent in a paddle, is a sufficient alternative.
 For the larger child, a belt or larger tree branch is effective.

-This story is so horrifying I hesitate to link to it, but anyone questioning the harm done within IFB by the Pearls’s child-rearing philosophy might want to read The Tragic Death of Ethiopian Adoptee Hana Williams, and How It Could Happen Again, published five days ago as I write this.
+This story is so horrifying I hesitate to link to it, but anyone questioning the harm done within IFB by the Pearls’s child-rearing philosophy might want to read The Tragic Death of Ethiopian Adoptee Hana Williams, and How It Could Happen Again.

 IFB takes the “I” in its title extremely seriously; they are nothing if not independent.
 For this reason, IFB churches vigorously renounce the idea that IFB constitutes a denomination: each church, they hold, is a kingdom unto itself and obliged to cooperate with exactly no other church body, IFB or otherwise.